 (I also provide more direct ways to transfer your donations to me, so please don’t click on the buttons right away)

-I invite you to contribute any amount, which I will then pass to the team, while I am still in Panama.
+I invite you to contribute any amount, which I will then pass to the team, while I am still in Panama and can meet with Ulu’s team (April 14).

 The default amount is only a suggested amount.
-Any contribution you make will support Ulu’s work with Indigenous communities through workshops and the production of short documentaries.
+Any contribution you make will support Ulu’s work with Indigenous communities through workshops and short documentary production.

 If you have a European bank account or can easily transfer money to such accounts, I invite you to make a transfer directly to my bank by April 20, 2026.
 Please leave Ulu as a reference.